Societal Alignment Frameworks Can Improve LLM Alignment: Introduction

 However, designing a fully specified contract that anticipates every possible scenario in model training is infeasible \citep{hadfieldmanell2019,zhuang2020consequences}.
 In LLM alignment, this challenge is reflected in the reward function, which is derived from explicitly elicited values or implicitly implied values in the form of human preferences.
 Yet, quantifying complex and often diverging human values is difficult \citep{leike2018scalableagentalignmentreward,feffer2023moralmachinetyrannymajority}, and capturing them effectively incurs high annotation costs \citep{klingefjord2024humanvaluesalignai}.
 Aggregating these values into a unified reward signal is nontrivial \citep{Kemmer_Yoo_Escobedo_Maciejewski_2020,ilvento:LIPIcs.FORC.2020.2}.

 These alignment challenges are not unique to LLMs.
 In fact, they echo broader alignment problems that humans encounter daily due to incomplete contracts.
 Institutions such as society, economy, and law enable us to thrive despite incompleteness.
 In this position piece, \textbf{we advocate for leveraging insights from societal alignment frameworks to guide the development of LLM alignment within incomplete contracting environments}.
 Drawing on principles from social alignment (\Cref{sec:social}), economic alignment (\Cref{sec:economic}), and contractual alignment (\Cref{sec:legal}), we propose solutions to guide behavior in incomplete contracting environments, much like they have for human societies (see \Cref{fig:intro}).
+By design, we strategically refrain from prescribing technical implementation details, as these research directions each demand collective and dedicated effort beyond the scope of this paper.

-However, even within these frameworks, uncertainty remains an inherent factor in incomplete contracting environments \citep{seita1984uncertainty}.
-In \Cref{sec:uncertainty}, we examine how uncertainty manifests in LLM alignment.
-For instance, an LLM analyzing a patient's symptoms to suggest a diagnosis might lack access to the patient's full medical history or contextual background.
-In such cases, the model must navigate uncertainty to avoid overwhelming the user with complex, unfiltered medical information, which could lead to confusion or misinterpretation.
-Finally, we offer an alternative view on LLM alignment (\Cref{sec:alternative}), framing its under-specified objectives as an opportunity rather than a flaw that can be resolved solely through technological solutions.
-Accordingly, we discuss the need for participatory alignment interface designs that actively engage diverse stakeholders in LLM alignment.
+We then explore how uncertainty, inherent in incomplete contracting environments \citep{seita1984uncertainty}, manifests in LLM alignment (\Cref{sec:uncertainty}).
+For instance, an LLM analyzing patient symptoms without a full medical history must navigate this ambiguity to avoid user confusion or misinterpretation.
+We contend this pervasive uncertainty is not merely a technical challenge but a fundamental characteristic demonstrating that any single, pre-defined stage of alignment will prove insufficient.
+It is precisely this irreducible uncertainty that necessitates the next stage of alignment, which we detail in our alternative view (\Cref{sec:alternative}).
+This alternative view does not oppose existing societal frameworks; rather, it highlights their indispensability while showing why they alone are not enough.
+Accordingly, we frame an LLM's under-specified objectives not as a flaw to be resolved solely by technological alignment, but as an opportunity for participatory alignment that actively engages diverse stakeholders in LLM alignment.\looseness=-1